All members including people living with cancer, family members and significant caregivers.

 A cancer diagnosis brings about many uncertainties: What treatment is offered?
 Will it be effective?
 What will life look like in the future?
 What if cancer returns?
 With no definitive answers, many struggle with these uncertainties and their diminished sense of control.

 Mindfulness is defined as present moment nonjudgmental awareness of your current experience.
-Mindful Based Cancer Recovery (MBCR) is an evidence informed mindfulness training program designed to bring the benefits of this practice specifically to those living with cancer.
+Mindfulness Based Cancer Recovery (MBCR) is an evidence informed mindfulness training program designed to bring the benefits of this practice specifically to those living with cancer.
 Created and scientifically tested by Dr. Linda Carlson and Dr. Michael Speca at the University of Calgary, this program is well established and endorsed by the medical community.
 Over the past two decades, MBCR has brought immeasurable calmness and stress relief to thousands of people, and Wellspring Calgary is honoured to be able to bring it to our members.
 To learn more visit the Mindfulness-Based Cancer Recovery site.

 Benefits and Impact